-Michael Wright is a leading performer, historian and enthusiast of the Jew’s harp in the United Kingdom.
-His expertise with playing this melodic, uncommon, yet historically important musical instrument is stretching the repertoire to its limits, both as a folk accompaniment and as a classical centrepiece.
-His research into the social history of the instrument is ensuring that the full scope of the Jew’s harp’s contribution to trade and entertainment is recorded.
+Michael Wright is a leading performer, historian and enthusiast of the jews-harp in the United Kingdom.
+Now living in France, his expertise with playing this melodic, uncommon, yet historically important musical instrument is stretching the repertoire to its limits, both as a folk accompaniment and as a classical centrepiece.
+His research into the social history of the instrument is ensuring that the full scope of the jews-harp contribution to trade and entertainment is recorded.
 And his enthusiasm and talent for performing well-known and seldom-heard songs, is helping secure Michael Wright recognition, not only in the UK, but internationally.

 His workshops have been described as “fantastic!”, and he was called the “King of the Jew’s harpers” by John Campbell, while his playing on the ‘Des ‘n’ Mel Today’ TV programme was described as “amazing” by Des O’ Connor himself!

-Michael also organised the first conference & concert dedicated to the Jew’s harp in Oxford, called ‘Oxford Firsts’, in April 2007, where he was the first performer in the UK of Albrechtsberger’s 1769 Concerto for Jew’s Harp and orchestra.
-He is now actively planning the next conference for 2009.
+Michael also organised the first conference & concert dedicated to the jews-harp in Oxford, called ‘Oxford Firsts’, in April 2007, where he was the first performer in the UK of Albrechtsberger’s 1769 Concerto in D for Jew’s Harp and Orchestra.

 ABOUT THE JEW’S HARP

 Up to the beginning of the 20th century, the jews-harp was undoubtedly one of the most popular musical instruments around.
 Manufacturer evidence shows that literally hundreds of thousands were made each year in the UK and Europe, and literary references consistently note that every child had one.